Nittany Mall

-Nittany Mall is an enclosed regional shopping mall in State College, Pennsylvania.
+Nittany Mall is an enclosed regional shopping mall in College Township, Centre County, Pennsylvania, serving the State College area.
 It is located at the intersections of Route 150 and Route 26, one mile off the I-99 corridor.
 It is uniquely situated within four miles of the Pennsylvania State University, allowing the mall to attract both area residents as well as college students.
 Current anchor stores are Dunham's Sports, Gabe's and Rural King.
+A casino is set to open in the former Macy’s building in spring 2026.
+It is currently under construction.

 History

 The Nittany Mall was developed by Crown American and officially opened in January 1968.
 The mall originally had just two anchors, Grants and Penn Traffic, and approximately 30 smaller stores.
 Its first expansion in 1970 included the addition of a Sears store, which was relocated from downtown State College, and over a dozen other smaller stores.
 The new Sears included 45 merchandise departments and a 10-bay automotive center.

 After the closing of the Grants chain in 1976, Gee Bee took over the space.
 Penn Traffic, one of the mall's original anchors, was sold to developer and Hess's department store chain owner Crown American in 1982 who rebranded the stores as Hess's.
 The expansion and renovation of the Nittany Mall in 1989-1990 included the addition of a fourth anchor, JCPenney.
 Also at this time, the Sears store was expanded and relocated to a new east section of the mall while the Sears automotive center was moved to a separate location in the mall and eventually moved again to a new standalone building on the property.

 In 1992, Gee Bee was converted to Value City after that company acquired the Gee Bee stores chain.
 Hess's continued to operate at the mall until 1994 when it was sold to Bon-Ton Stores.
 Value City operated until 1997 when it was closed and razed to make room for a new Kaufmann's department store.
 The May Department Stores Company, which owned Kaufmann's, was sold to Federated Department Stores in 2005.
 Federated proceeded to convert various May properties to Macy's, including the Nittany Mall store, in 2006.